colinta/Ashen/README.md

     guard
         let data = model.data
     else {
+        // no data?
+Show the spinner
         return SpinnerView()
     }

-    let rowHeight: Int
+    // data available - use a rowHeight based on the available viewport let rowHeight: Int
     if screenSize.height >= 30 {
       rowHeight = 3